LTUC/amman-dotnet-401d2/Curriculum/Class26/Facilitator/README.md

 ### Lecture
 1. Introduce the ECom project by reviewing each week's expectations (30min)
-   - Monday goals (to plan ahead)
-   - Friday reflections (what did you complete that week?
-What would you do differently?)
    - Peer reviews at the end of each sprint
    - Show an example of Day 1's (and 2's if they need to see the "guidance" section) user stories and how they are split up
    - Everyone is responsible for their own submission (no "group" submissions)